Tri-Rail Coastal Link South Florida East Coast Corridor (SFECC) Transit Analysis Study

 Why: Tri-Rail currently runs on CSX tracks mostly west of I-95.
 This proposed new service will run through the downtowns and augment existing service.

-When: The NEPA (environmental) phase of this projects starts early 2015.
+When: The NEPA (environmental) phase of this projects starts 2016.
 Sign up now for meeting notices.